A peace and justice church

 1400 NW 178th Street

 Traditional worship each Sunday at 10:45 am.
-Worship is in-person and by Zoom during the pandemic, with social distancing and masks required.
+Worship is in-person and by Zoom during the pandemic, with social distancing observed.
+Masks are required if you are not vaccinated and boosted.

 Children's Sunday School during worship.